 There is so much beauty everywhere in Yellowstone.
 From rivers, waterfalls, snow-covered views as far as the eye can seen, and so many bison!
 It was incredible being so close to such a majestic animal.
 Truly magnificent and magical this whole day was!
 Our tour included a stop for lunch near Old Faithful and another once-in a lifetime, American tradition, watching the beloved geyser erupt!
 And if you want to see it yourself, the video footage from our experience is live on the Montana story highlights on my Instagram.
 This experience was incredible, I strongly, strongly encourage you to see Yellowstone National Park this way as it was the absolute best!

 Honestly, J and I wish we had a few more days for this entire trip.
 We would have loved another full day to explore Bozeman and another full day to explore the area within Big Sky!
+Both which are incredible places to travel in Montana during winter.
 While we were in Big Sky, though, we were impressed with the food options all within the Town Center.
 Located directly next to the Wilson is Roxy’s Market (a local grocery store full of fun finds), Beehive Basin Brewery, a local brewery to Big Sky that is also located directly next to the Wilson.

 Also located within walking distance from the Wilson are so many different restaurants, cocktail bars, wine bars and shops!
 We enjoyed take-out from Ousel & Spur Pizza Co. their Hawaiian pizza is delicious!
 We also would have loved to been able to dine at the nearby and highly-rated Mexican restaurant, Alberto’s.